peppermint100/channel-pre-task/readme.md

 );
  ```

-reason that I use `useCallback` here is when input value changes, state get updated. that leads applications to re-render again. which means re-defining whole functions in this component. so if we code debounce like this
+reason that I use `useCallback` here is when input value changes, state get updated. that leads applications to be re-rendered again. which means re-defines whole functions in this component. so if we code debounce like this

 ```tsx
 <Field